Groundbreaking Ceremony for new Recruit Barracks at MCRD San Diego

 |0

-This work, Groundbreaking Ceremony for new Recruit Barracks at MCRD San Diego, by LCDR Edward Cartagena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Groundbreaking Ceremony for new Recruit Barracks at MCRD San Diego, by Mario Icari, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.